Skip to content

 Labels

-A-ECS Entities, components, systems, and events C-Feature A new feature, making something new possible M-Needs-Migration-Guide A breaking change to Bevy's public API that needs to be noted in a migration guide S-Needs-Review Needs reviewer attention (from anyone!) to move forward
+A-ECS Entities, components, systems, and events C-Feature A new feature, making something new possible M-Needs-Migration-Guide A breaking change to Bevy's public API that needs to be noted in a migration guide S-Waiting-on-Author The author needs to make changes or address concerns before this can be merged

 Projects